randyttruong/SimpleSQL/README.md

 # SimpleSQL
-A *simple* text-based relational database management system that contains a subset of core functionality from SQL.
+An experiment for creating a *simple* text-based relational database management system that contains a subset of core functionality from SQL.

 ## Currently Supported
 - SELECT, INSERT